-The story of a quilt: a quilt for keeps
+The making of a quilt: no-points star

 About a year ago I had an idea for a new course.
 I’d taught lots of beginners how to make patchwork quilts and they had the bug!
 They wanted to make more and had all the skills but, as brand-new quilters, they also wanted someone to hold their hand.
 I wanted to find a way to bring new quilters back to quilt school to make something together, to develop their skills with the comfort of some guidance and company.

 My idea was a guided quilt-a-long.
 A quilt-a-long is a way for quilters to get together in real life or online to make their own versions of the same quilt.
 Pattern designers regularly host quilt-a-longs online and they are a great way to meet other quilters and make new friends.

 My first guided quilt-a-long group got started in April 2018.
 I chose a star pattern that uses the classic ‘flying geese’ method to make the points of the stars.
 We used a clever variation whereby the fabric squares used to make the points of the star are smaller than the background fabric (‘the goose’).
 This means that you don’t have to worry about losing the tips of the star shape when you piece the blocks together – every single block will have eight crisp points and look fantastic.

 I couldn’t resist quilting-a-long.
 I planned to make a quilt for our home.
 I almost always make quilts as gifts and lately most of my quilts were made to demonstrate techniques and finishes to inspire my students.
 This time I felt like making a quilt for keeps.
 I decided on a pink and orange colour scheme and pulled all the fat quarters I needed from my stash.
 I added plenty of Kona white and I was all set to start cutting.